NomadCode33/Furtado-Associates-Projects/Bothell Bus Base North/README.md

 **Tech used:** Autodesk Civil 3D, Microsoft Excel, BlueBeam, Office Database

 I opened up Autodesk Civil 3D to set up the workspace.
 I added lisp routines and ran through common CAD commands to familiarize myself with the software.
 This also invloved learning standards, styles, and naming conventions.
-I was also familiarized with the folder strucutre of the office database and th esupporting data in the arious formats and using those different programs like BlueBeam, Excel, Monday.com, etc.
+I was also familiarized with the folder strucutre of the office database and th esupporting data in the various formats and using those different programs like BlueBeam, Excel, Monday.com, etc.

-got the data from the office database and
+After getting acquainted with the resources it was time for me    got the data from the office database and

 From there I set up the map scene with the correct settings before adding the data